 And just when I didn’t think it could sink any lower, the cast of “Assassin’s Creed” (aka warriors from the Order of St. Dumas) shows up at Gotham’s docks….

-I know this is supposed to be all dark and serious but, I’m sorry, I couldn’t keep a straight face any longer.
-This is getting too ridiculous, even for me, and I have a high tolerance for ridiculousness (just check out my use of gifs!).
+I know this is supposed to be dark and serious but, I’m sorry, I couldn’t keep a straight face.
+This is getting too ridiculous, even for me, and I have a high tolerance for ridiculousness.